percona/everest-doc/docs/administer/rbac.md

     ### Read only role without access to the database credentials

-    Lets set up a read only role with access to all resources in all namespaces with the exception of the database credentials:
+    Lets set up a read only role with access to all resources in all namespaces with the **exception** of database credentials:

     ```sh
     p, readonly:role, namespaces, read, *